shakacode/react_on_rails/docs/additional-reading/heroku-deployment.md

 If you want to see an updated example deployed to Heroku, please visit the [github.com/shakacode/react-webpack-rails-tutorial](https://github.com/shakacode/react-webpack-rails-tutorial).

 ## More details on precompilation using webpack to create JavaScript assets
-This is how the rake task gets modified.
+This is how the `assets:precompile` rake task gets modified by `react_on_rails`.
 You should be able to call `clear_prerequisites` and setup your own custom precompile if needed.
 ```ruby
 # These tasks run as pre-requisites of assets:precompile.
 # Note, it's not possible to refer to ReactOnRails configuration values at this point.